mht3/cyberbrick-l-one-control/README.md

 **`--max-frames` defaults to 2000, not 200.** The rare classes set the sample size: the base is non-zero in under 10% of frames and splits that across two directions, so 200 frames leave ~16 base-motion events and any per-dimension verdict on dim 0 is sampling noise.
 2000 frames buy ~190.
-A verdict resting on fewer than 30 examples of the rarest class is tagged `(thin sample)`.
+A verdict resting on fewer than 30 examples of the rarest class is tagged `-- too few examples to call`.

 Per-dimension MSE numbers are raw command units; the average is normalized by `ACTION_COMMAND_LIMITS`, since dim 0 spans ±900 and dim 3 spans 90. `--json <path>` writes the same